Unity News of the Day

 This page contains upcoming and recent news, announcements and other information.

-This page formerly contained some information that belonged in the FAQ page.
+This page formerly contained some information that belonged on the FAQ page.
 Apologies if you've been directed to this page in error; please see the FAQ for more information.

 Scheduled maintenance

-We have regularly scheduled maintenance two or three times a year.
+We have scheduled maintenance two to four times a year.

 Two weeks before scheduled maintenance, the Slurm scheduler will begin holding submitted jobs that could run past the beginning of the maintenance window (shorter jobs will run normally).
 If you see a status like (ReqNodeNotAvail, Reserved for maintenance) for a job in the output of the squeue command, that's what's going on.